chinalwb/Android-Rich-text-Editor/README.md

 this.arEditor.setVideoStrategy(mVideoStrategy);
 ```

-You can download the APK here:
+You can download the APK here: （No APK for 0.0.7 for now）

 [Click ARE_20180405_0.0.4.apk to download](https://github.com/chinalwb/Android-Rich-text-Editor/releases/download/v0.0.4/ARE_20180405_0.0.4.apk)